cyberuni/typescript-module-resolutions-demo/tests/node-allow/test-result.5.0.0-dev.20230103.md

 |          | param-case | 💻 compile | 🟢                  | 🟢                 | 🔴 TS2497-a        |
 |          |            | 🏃 runtime | ❌ ref-not-defined  | ❌ ref-not-defined | 🔴 ref-not-defined |

-- `TS2349`: This expression is not callable.
+- `TS2349`: `This expression is not callable.`
-- `TS2497-a`: This module can only be referenced with ECMAScript imports/exports by turning on the 'allowSyntheticDefaultImports' flag and referencing its default export.
+- `TS2497-a`: `This module can only be referenced with ECMAScript imports/exports by turning on the 'allowSyntheticDefaultImports' flag and referencing its default export.`
-- `TS2497-e`: This module can only be referenced with ECMAScript imports/exports by turning on the 'esModuleInterop' flag and referencing its default export.
+- `TS2497-e`: `This module can only be referenced with ECMAScript imports/exports by turning on the 'esModuleInterop' flag and referencing its default export.`
-- `ref-not-defined`: ReferenceError: exports is not defined in ES module scope
+- `ref-not-defined`: `ReferenceError: exports is not defined in ES module scope`
-- `type-not-fn`: TypeError: (0 , assert_1.default) is not a function
+- `type-not-fn`: `TypeError: (0 , assert_1.default) is not a function`
-- `type-not-fn-1`: TypeError: assertron.truthy is not a function
+- `type-not-fn-1`: `TypeError: (0 , param_case_1.default) is not a function`
-- `type-not-fn-2`: TypeError: (0 , param_case_1.default) is not a function
+- `type-not-fn-2`: `TypeError: assert is not a function`
-- `type-not-fn-3`: TypeError: paramCase.default is not a function
+- `type-not-fn-3`: `TypeError: assertron.truthy is not a function`
-- `type-not-fn-4`: TypeError: assert is not a function
+- `type-not-fn-4`: `TypeError: assertron.default.truthy is not a function`
-- `type-not-fn-5`: TypeError: m is not a function
+- `type-not-fn-5`: `TypeError: m is not a function`
-- `type-not-fn-6`: TypeError: m.default is not a function
+- `type-not-fn-6`: `TypeError: m.default is not a function`
+- `type-not-fn-7`: `TypeError: paramCase is not a function`